 Header photo (l to r): Marie Caruso (Artistic Director), Susan Saslow, Anita Massengill, Wilma Messenger, Julia Perrin, Christina Bruno, Claire Collins, Kathleen McClafferty, Virginia Kaycoff, Amy Yoshizumi, Carolyn Summers.
-Mary Peck is missing from photo.
+Joan Cornachio, Mary Peck, and Laura Ravotti are missing from photo.

 MARIE CARUSO (ARTISTIC DIRECTOR), a founding member of Angelica, has been its artistic director since 2005.
 A native New Yorker, Dr. Caruso holds a Doctorate in Music Education from Columbia University, and she is an adjunct professor at Hunter College.
 Her research has focused on the 18th century Roman composer Maria Rosa Coccia.
 Dr. Caruso discovered several of Coccia’s musical manuscripts in Rome and Naples, now published in a modern edition by Furore-Verlag.
 Dr. Caruso’s research has also been published in Il Saggiatore Musicale (2014), and by Steglein Press (2019).
 She has performed with many vocal groups, including the Collegium with director Russell Oberlin.